Euclidean plane and its relatives; a minimalist introduction: The projective model

-\begin{itemize} \item The angle measures in Klein model are very different from the Euclidean angles and it is hard to figure out by looking on the picture.
-For example all the intersecting h-lines on the picture above are perpendicular.
-There are two useful exceptions \begin{itemize} \item If $O$ is the center of absolute then
+\parbf{Angles.} The hyperbolic angle measure in the projective model is very different from Euclidean, making it hard to determine from the picture.
+For example, all the intersecting h-lines on the picture are perpendicular.

+To find the angle measure, one may apply a motion of the h-plane that moves the vertex of the angle to the center of the absolute; once done, the hyperbolic and Euclidean angles have the same measure.
+In particular, if $O$ is the center of the absolute, then